Skip to content

 Installation with Helm

-See helm chart
+See the kafka-connector helm chart

 Usage